What are the best small pets?

 While dogs and cats are often the most popular choice for those looking to welcome a furkid into the family, for children who aren’t quite ready for that level of responsibility, our favorite small pets for kids can be a great alternative.

-Introducing pets into your child’s life early can have a lot of advantages.
-Research has shown that children who develop positive feelings towards animals at a young age often have higher self-esteem and confidence and more readily display empathy and compassion.
+It's been proven that introducing a pet into your child's life can have a lot of advantages when it comes to mental health and confidence.
+Research (opens in new tab) has shown that children who develop positive feelings towards animals at a young age often have higher self-esteem and confidence and more readily display empathy and compassion.
+We love that!

-In this guide, we’ll take you through our favorite small pets for kids so that you can make the best decision for you and your family.
+If you're undecided about which pocket pet to go for, we've got you covered.
+We’ll take you through our nine favorite small pets for kids (in no particular order) so that you can make the best decision for you and your family.

 Gerbillinae: (various species)